LincanLi-X/FireTrend_Rebuttal/README.md

 ### Response to Q3.
 Evidence that PyroCast improves physical realism beyond correlation-style metrics

-**Table X:** Physical-consistency evidence for PyroCast.
+**Table 3:** Physical-consistency evidence for PyroCast.
 PDS and Kappa are intended to measure directional plausibility and spatial coherence, rather than plain correlation.
 Together with the ablation study and qualitative rollout examples, they support that PyroCast improves the physical realism of wildfire propagation; in the revision, we will further strengthen this with event-level case analyses.

 | Component | What it evaluates | Why it is not plain correlation | Evidence in our paper |
 |---|---|---|---|